This article is half-done without your Comment! *** Please share your thoughts via Comment ***

 We have two systems, System A and System B. Now I want to import some data from System A to System B without changing an ID of the source system.
 System B has already set of stored IDs which might conflict with System A IDs.

-A UUID always unique for all the systems which resides in a distributed environment.
+A UUID always unique for all the systems which reside in a distributed environment.

 System A inserts a record with ID 10 and at the same time System B also inserts a record with ID 10.